AnkanDey05/Fawn-Language/readme.md

 And that's basically how it started.

-What was supposed to be a quick experiment turned into a genuinely fun weekend project, and eventually into something I spent the next week or two working on.
-Along the way, I learned a huge amount about how programming languages actually work — tokenizing strings, parsing expressions, building an AST, designing syntax, handling errors, and much more.

-I did most of the work myself.
-I'd say around 80–85% of the project was written with my bare hands and researched by me, including the language design and even the name.
-I literally spent about an hour and a half going through a dictionary trying to find a name that wasn't already being used — well, finally the dictionary got some usage.
+ I'd say around 85% (15% for generating logo, making this readme emotional -_- and debugging some stuffs) of the project was written with my bare hands, I literally spent about an hour and a half going through a dictionary trying to find a name that wasn't already being used(+1 for my dedication :) ) — well, finally the dictionary got some usage.

-That said, to be completely transparent, I did use AI as well.
-Specifically, Claude helped me debug some problems and explain concepts.
-The VS Code extension was also mostly generated with AI (if you have any issue with the extension, don't blame me).
-So I definitely had some help, but the core of the language — the research, the experimentation, and most of the implementation — was done by me.
-(Except the logo. :) )

 The project went through a lot of changes along the way.
 At first, I wanted to make a completely ridiculous joke language.
 Later, I decided to take it in a different direction and build something simple, readable, and actually usable.

-I know there's a good chance that almost nobody will ever use this language, and honestly, that's okay.

 I don't know why I made this — maybe I'm stupid as hell — but hey, I had a lot of fun building it.
 Seeing everything finally come together and behave the way I imagined was incredibly satisfying.

-I don't know how far I'll take the project from here, or whether I'll keep developing it long-term.
-But regardless of where it goes, this has been one of the most fun projects I've worked on.
+To be honest the language is ridiculously slow just pretend you dont care about speed okay :0 (if you do just wait for a while i make the VM 🥀)

 If you enjoy the language or just like the idea behind it, consider leaving a star on the repository.
 It would mean a lot.